matthewfeickert/cvmfs-venv/README.md

 ## Why is this needed?

-When an LCG view or an ATLAS computing environment that uses software from CVFMS is setup it manipulates and alters the [`PYTHONPATH` environment variable][PYTHONPATH docs].
+When an LCG view or an ATLAS computing environment that uses software from CVFMS is setup, it manipulates and alters the [`PYTHONPATH` environment variable][PYTHONPATH docs].
 By placing the contents of all the installed software of an LCG view or ATLAS release onto `PYTHONPATH` for the rest of the shell session, the protections and isolation of a Python virtual environment are broken.
 It is not possible to fix this in a reliable and robust way that will not break the access of other software in the LCG view or ATLAS environment dependent on the Python packages in them.
-The best that can be done is to control the environment at the **head** of `PYTHONPATH` in a stable manner, that allows for most of the benefits of a Python virtual environment (control of install and versions of packages, isolation of directory tree).
+The best that can be done is to control the directory tree at the **head** of `PYTHONPATH` in a stable manner that allows for most of the benefits of a Python virtual environment (control of install and versions of packages, isolation of directory tree).

 ## How things work